-I needed price tags for a craft show, but wanted to keep with the colours of my branding.
-And then I figured out a great way to DIY my own tags using recycled paint chips!
+I needed price tags for a craft show, but wanted to keep with the colors of my branding.
+After thinking about how I could DIY price tags, I figured out a great way – by using recycled paint chips!

 This post may contain affiliate links – meaning I receive tiny commissions for purchases made through those links at no cost to you.
 Please read my disclosure policy for more information.

 Because I just can’t throw anything away that looks like it would be useful for crafting, I had saved all the paint chips I had gathered when I was redecorating my entire house.

 In the box of paint chips, I found the perfect ones to recycle into tags!
 I needed three different sizes for my products – jewelry, purses and women’s clothing.

 To get the correct shape and size, I found that the tool to make perfect tags was a punch from McGill.

 Here’s what the underside of the punch looks like:

 I found that in order to center the paint chip to cut correctly, I had to do it with the punch upside down.
 That way I could see where the paint chip was going, and which size would be cut.

 This cutter is great!
 You can get one by clicking here.
 And for around $20, it’s a bargain!